sanglee325/django-members/README.md

-# Lab Management for Sogang CSE Students!
+# Lab and Members Management for Sogang CSE Students!

-### Developed for systematic manage of lab AS1016 and R912
+### Developed for systematic manage of Release